 Registered nurses who complete BCCNM certification in Contraceptive Management (CM) are permitted within their autonomous scope of practice to dispense and/or administer hormonal contraception to eligible clients as set out in CM decision support tools (DSTs).

-Registered Nurses who complete BCCNM certification in Reproductive Health: Sexually Transmitted Infections may diagnose and treat some sexually transmitted syndromes and infections in clients 14 years of age and older unless otherwise specified within an individual decision support tool (DST).
+Registered Nurses who complete BCCNM certification in Reproductive Health: Sexually Transmitted Infections may diagnose and treat some sexually transmitted syndromes and infections in clients 14 years of age and older as set out within the STI decision support tools (DST).

 Consultation or referral to a physician or nurse practitioner is required for all pregnant or breastfeeding clients.

-Remote Nursing Certified Practice frequently (but not necessarily) occurs in communities where there is no resident physician or nurse practitioner, but where physicians or nurse practitioners visit the community periodically and are available to provide consultation to the registered nurse.
+Remote Nursing Certified Practice frequently (but not necessarily) occurs in communities where there is no physician or nurse practitioner located in the community, but where physicians or nurse practitioners visit the community periodically and are available to provide consultation to the registered nurse.

 Remote Nursing Practice includes Sexually Transmitted Infections and Contraceptive Management.